ainfinum/PID-Controller/README.md

 Implementation of PID control for steering and throttle control using Twiddle for hyperparameter tuning.

-##Implementation
+## Implementation
 In this project, the PID controller was implemented in C++.
 A steering and throttle data are exchanged between PID controlled and Car Simulator via a WebSocket interface.
-Once PID controller receives Cross Track Error (CTE) from the simulator, UpdateError function ( lines ) calculates P, I and D errors.
-These Errors are used in TotalError (lines) method to calculate total error and adjusted steering value sent back to simulator.
+Once PID controller receives Cross Track Error (CTE) from the simulator, UpdateError function ( PID.cpp, lines 35-47  ) calculates P, I and D errors.
+These Errors are used in TotalError ( PID.cpp,lines 51-56 ) method to calculate total error and adjusted steering value sent back to simulator.

-##P, I, D components effects
+## P, I, D components effects
-###P - Proportional
+### P - Proportional
 The proportional component.
-P component has a maximum effect on the car's behavior as it is proportional to  Cross Track Error - the car's distance from the lane center
+P component has a maximum effect on the car's behavior as it is proportional to Cross Track Error - the car's distance from the lane center.

-P = Kp * CTE
+P = Kp * CTE, where Kp is a hyperparameter

 If Kp value is too large the car starts to oscillate around the center line.
 But if Kp is too low the car cannot drive through curves.

-The following video show car behavior with when one P is set to 0:
+The following video demonstrates the difference in performance when the P is set to 0.

 [![Kp=0 youtube video](./images/Kp_0.jpg)](https://youtu.be/NvCxyh5avgo)

-###I - Integral
+### I - Integral
-The integral component reduces drifts from the center line.
+The integral component (I) reduces drifts from the center line.

 I = Ki * sum(CTE), where Ki is a hyperparameter

-The next video shows how setting I term affects car control:
+The next video demonstrates effect of I=0:

 [![Kp=0 youtube video](./images/Ki_0.jpg)](https://youtu.be/qkpq2aH3Hbk)

-###D - Differential
+### D - Differential
 The differential (D) component of the PID controller is the difference between the current CTE and the previous CTE.
 It reduces overshooting caused by the P component.

 D = Kd * (CTE - Previous_CTE)

 Setting the hyperparameter Kd to 0 gives the following result: